Statewide Tornado Drill

 Tornado Safety Tips

-Whether practicing in a tornado drill or sheltering during a warning, the Ohio Committee for Severe Weather Awareness encourages Ohioans to DUCK!
+Whether practicing in a tornado drill or sheltering during a tornado warning, the Ohio Committee for Severe Weather Awareness encourages Ohioans to DUCK!

-D – Go DOWN to the lowest level
+D – Go DOWN to the lowest level of your building

 U – Get UNDER something